 |Examples||DES, Tipple DES, AES, Blowfish, IDEA, RC4, RC5 and RC6||RSA, ECC, DSA, and Diffie-Hellman|

-It is a popular cryptographic algorithm that is fundamental to many VPN protocols including HTTPS, SSH, IPsec, and OpenVPN.
+Diffie-Hellman is a popular cryptographic algorithm that is fundamental to many VPN protocols including HTTPS, SSH, IPsec, and OpenVPN.
 The algorithm lets two parties that have never met before negotiate a secret key even when communicating over an unsecured public channel such as the Internet.

-Hashing is a one-way (irreversible) encryption used to protect the integrity of transmitted data.
+Hashing, in comparison, is a one-way, irreversible type of encryption.
+It’s used to protect the integrity of transmitted data, such as passwords.
 Most VPN protocols use hashing algorithms to verify the authenticity of messages sent via the VPN.
 Examples include MD5, SHA-1, and SHA-2.
-Both MD5 and SHA-1 are no longer considered secure.
+However, both MD5 and SHA-1 are no longer considered secure.

 Can Someone Actually Hack into a VPN?

 By encrypting your data and using private DNS servers, VPNs remain one of the most effective means of maintaining online privacy.
 Nevertheless, it’s important to note that anything can be hacked.
 This is especially true if you are a high-value target and your adversary has enough time, funds, and resources.
 The good news is that most users do not fall into the “high-value” category and are therefore unlikely to be singled out.

 Hacking into a VPN connection involves one of two tactics.
 A hacker can either break the encryption through known vulnerabilities or steal the key through unethical means.
 Cryptographic attacks are used by hackers and cryptoanalysts to recover plain text from their encrypted versions without the key.
 However, breaking encryption is computationally demanding and time-consuming.
 It can take strong computers years to actually break the encryption.